Learning Monotone Dynamics by Neural Networks: Monotone Neural Network

-Similarly, we incorporate the Lyapunov condition \eqref{eq:Lyapunov} into the training loss of \eqref{eq:loss} to impose the stability constraint Here, the first term penalizes the difference in predicting the next state between $\hat{f}_\theta$ and $f$ from \eqref{eq:system}; the second term penalizes the positive values of the discrete Lie derivative of $\hat{V}_\xi$ for $\hat{f}_\theta$, equivalent to the third term of \eqref{eq:V empirical}.
+Here, the first term penalizes the difference in predicting the next state between $\hat{f}_\theta$ and $f$ from \eqref{eq:system}; the second term penalizes the positive values of the discrete Lie derivative of $\hat{V}_\xi$ for $\hat{f}_\theta$, equivalent to the third term of \eqref{eq:V empirical}.
 The first two terms of \eqref{eq:V empirical} are not included, as they are independent~of~$\hat{f}_\theta$.